-Dear Parent.
+Dear Parent/Guardian:

-The effective schools research tells us that a safe, orderly, school is essential to student learning.
+Research tells us that a safe, orderly, school is essential to student learning.
 The importance of that kind of an environment has been a long-standing value of this school.
 That environment promotes a positive school climate and high expectations for both behavior and learning.